 Nuneaton and Bedworth

 § This page gives an overview of the Nuneaton and Bedworth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Nuneaton and Bedworth lie in northern Warwickshire, with Nuneaton as the largest town, known for its markets, riverside parks, and connections to author George Eliot.
 Bedworth complements it with historic churches, civic gardens, and traditional centres.
 The district’s landscape features urban areas surrounded by countryside, canals, and green spaces, offering a mix of suburban and rural character.
 Rivers and waterways weave through, balancing the towns’ vibrancy with natural retreats.